cloudmesh-community/hid-sp18-409/tutorial/README.md

 How to intall Spark in Linux, Windows and MacOS.

 How to create and utilize user defined functions(UDF) in Spark using Python.

+How to run the provided example using a provided docker file and make file.

 ## Resources